I offer developmental, line, and copyediting services for book-length fiction and nonfiction manuscripts.

 - Developmental editing is macro-level editing where we work together to prepare your draft for copyediting or proofreading.
 Developmental editing includes some creative coaching; you’ll learn to identify and correct weak points in your writing as we polish up and add depth to your work.

-- Developmental editing is sometimes called content or substantive editing.
-Content or substantive editing usually refers to scene- or paragraph-level editing which focuses on narrative quality and content organization.
+- Content or substantive editing are each a type of developmental edit usually involving scene- or paragraph-level editing focused on narrative quality and content organization.
 We want to make sure your writing makes sense.

-- For creative writing, that includes editing for characterization, plot, dialogue, POV, pacing, verb tense, structure, and so on.
-For business writing, the aim is to make already-written text fit in with existing brand-identity goals, trending topics, consumer demographics, plain language, and—if applicable—search engine optimization (SEO).
+- For fiction, that includes editing for characterization, plot, dialogue, POV, pacing, verb tense, structure, and so on.
+For nonfiction, the aim is to make your text an enjoyable narrative that fits the appropriate reading level for your target audience.

 - You will receive a list of recommended books, articles, podcasts, and other helpful, relevant media as a part of this service.